 Financial support is available

-- It can be very stressful if you've lost your job or are facing a drop in income.
-But, there is help and support available.
-This includes:
+It can be stressful if you've lost your job or are facing a drop in income.
+But there is help and support available.
+Find more information here.

 Download the NZ COVID Tracer app

 The faster we can contact people who might have come into contact with COVID-19, the faster we can stop the spread of the virus.